Birch Hill Happenings Aromatherapy

 Heat diffusers use heat to gently heat the oil and disperse the aroma into a room.

 Electric heat diffusers may fragrance larger areas, depending on the brand and style.
 They can also help to more efficiently disperse the aromas of thicker oils such as Sandalwood and Patchouli.
+They can also be more quiet than nebulizing or fan style diffusers.

 Some individuals have trouble with clean up after using thicker essential oils.
 However, clean up can be much easier in this type of diffuser than in nebulizers and other aromatherapy diffusers.
 Usually, alcohol can help to dissolve stubborn, stuck-on essential oil residue.